chrismcp/GetAndClean/CodeBook.md

 ## Codebook for Get and Clean Data class Project 1-25-2015

- ### All fields after the first 2 are documented by original authors
+ ## All fields after the first 2 are documented by original authors
- ### and refer to means and standard deviations.
+ ## and refer to means and standard deviations.
 All fields are the
- ### average (mean) for the particular subject and activity.
+ ## average (mean) for the particular subject and activity.

-## FIELD : : : : : : : : : : DEFINITION
+## FIELD : : : : DEFINITION
  subject : : : : : : : : : : ID of tester or trainer
- activity : : : : : : : : : :activity being measured
+ activity : : : : : : : : : : activity being measured
  tBodyAcc-mean()-X
  tBodyAcc-mean()-Y
  tBodyAcc-mean()-Z